Johns Hopkins Carey Business School Academic Ethics Policy

 - questioning of the witnesses, if any, by the Panel

 The Director of Student Services (or designee) or the Academic Ethics Board Panel may request the presence of any witness with relevant information about a case.
 The student may also request the Panel to hear from witnesses with relevant information.
 Absent exceptional circumstances, the student should inform the Director of Student Services (or designee) in writing at least three (3) business days in advance of any meeting or hearing of the names of the witnesses and to what they will attest.
 The Director of Student Services (or designee) or Panel may determine whether and if and the extent to which witnesses will be permitted to participate or questioned in any meeting or hearing, including whether their testimony is relevant.

 In connection with the resolution of alleged Policy violations, a student shall:

 - be notified in writing of the allegations in advance of any meeting or hearing;

-- be notified in writing of the charges, and the date, time, and location of the hearing, and the identity of the hearing administrator or Panel members in advance of the hearing;
+- be notified in writing of the charges, and the date, time, and location of the hearing, and the identity of the hearing administrator and members of the Academic Ethics Board who may sit on the hearing committee in advance of the hearing;

 - have the opportunity to review in advance of any meeting or hearing any relevant information to be considered by any faculty member, hearing administrator, or Panel consistent with the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, and to protect other confidential information;